YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A clean gauze pad held still is different from wiping across the grafted area.

 If bleeding continues despite the first step your clinic instructed, do not keep lifting the gauze every few seconds to check it.
-Keep the area still, keep your head elevated, and contact the clinic with a clear photo and the exact time the bleeding started.
+Keep the area still, keep your head elevated, and send a clear photo with the exact time the bleeding started.
+If gauze becomes wet, place a new clean layer over it rather than peeling away material that may be stuck to crusts or grafts.
 Repeated checking, rubbing, or changing tissues can disturb the surface more than the bleeding itself.

 If blood is soaking through clean gauze, flowing rather than spotting, returning again and again, or you feel faint, confused, weak, short of breath, or medically unwell, this is no longer only a graft anxiety question.
 Urgent local medical help should come before waiting for an online photo review.
+If you are alone after travel, call a companion, hotel staff, or local emergency service instead of trying to drive yourself.
 The clinic can still guide the transplant side, but active bleeding and systemic symptoms need direct medical judgment.

 No, bleeding alone does not prove graft loss.
 I judge the risk by timing, force, location, whether there is visible tissue, and whether the skin now looks open compared with the surrounding grafts.
 A blood clot around the grafts on day one or day two is not the same as a graft being pulled out.